RobProductions/OpenEOS/README.md

 1. A neatly packaged container for the EOS SDK that you can interface with directly by importing the Epic.OnlineServices namespace into your custom setup code.
 2. A set of extensions that themselves can interact with the packaged SDK which provide helper functions to let you more quickly get around the SDK.
 Simply import the RobProductions.OpenEOS namespace and you can use the *EOSCore*, *EOSAuth*, and *EOSEnv* static libraries to quickly implement some common SDK steps: Initialization, Shutdown, Auth system login, Connect system login, translating EpicAccountId to ProductUserId, and acquiring command line arguments passed from the EGS Launcher.

+### What kinds of projects can use OpenEOS?

+OpenEOS is supported on the following platforms:

+- Windows (x86, x64, and Universal Windows Platform)
+- Mac (x86 and Apple Silicon)
+- Linux (64 bit)

+The package is most commonly tested on Windows.
+You can use OpenEOS in a project that builds for iOS, Android, or Web, but you should use the `EOS_DISABLE` define as explained below to strip out the SDK on those platforms.
+If you'd like to use the Epic Online Services SDK for an unsupported platform, check out Epic's [documentation for the other SDK platforms](https://dev.epicgames.com/docs/epic-online-services/platforms) to learn more about how to intregrate it.

 ## Versioning

 Since this package is both a port of the EOS SDK and an extension, there is the unique challenge of versioning since the package code builds on top of the included EOS SDK version.
 Since users likely care about which version of the SDK they are integrating and are compatible with, the Release Number will be laid out like this: